 Why I Work in Travel

-I have been in the travel industry for a year now and my favorite part is being able to help other people have the transformative experiences that international travel provides.
+My favorite part about working at Travel Beyond is being able to help other people have the transformative experiences that international travel provides.
 From my own personal experience living and working abroad, I have realized that being in a different culture, even for a short amount of time, can inspire a great deal of inner reflection on yourself and your own culture.
 I came back from Japan almost a changed person, and my perspectives and outlooks have shifted.
 Talking to clients both before and after their trips and being able to witness these changes in others is very inspiring.
 Also, working in the travel industry allows me to keep travel as a large part of my life without being too far away from those I love.
 It’s a win-win!

-Japan, South Korea, China, Italy, Spain, France, England, Canada
+Additional countries: Japan, South Korea, China, New Zealand, Italy, Spain, France, England, Iceland, Canada

 I graduated from St. Olaf College in 2014 with a degree in Political Science and Asian Studies and a minor in Japan Studies.
 I also had the opportunity to study abroad for 4 weeks in Tokyo and Beijing my sophomore year, with another semester in Tokyo at Waseda University in Fall 2012.

 Right after graduation, I moved to Tokyo, Japan as a participant of the government-sponsored JET program.
 There, I taught English for 2 years at a public high school.
 After I returned to the U.S. in the summer of 2016, I got a job working as a participant services coordinator for a local international educational experience provider called World Endeavors, helping to coordinate internships and volunteer programs abroad for young students.
-I became a member of the Travel Beyond team this February, and am excited to expand my knowledge and grow in this industry.
+In February 2018, I joined the Travel Beyond team.

 Where I’ve Lived Abroad